rhodalewi/Multi-Step-Form/README.md

 # Multi-Step Form Application
-    This project is a fully responsive multi-step form built with **React (Vite)** and **Tailwind CSS**, following a clean, mobile-first design.
+    This project is a fully responsive multi-step form built with React (Vite) and Tailwind CSS, following a clean, mobile-first design.
 It allows users to fill out personal details, choose a subscription plan, select add-ons, review their summary, and confirm their choices.
 It includes real-time validation, dynamic UI behavior, and a smooth, accessible user experience.

 ## Features